marcredhat/cmlgpu/README.md

 # cmlgpu

-Clean up existing images; the instructions below **all images** , make sure this is what you want
+Clean up existing images; the instructions below **delete all images** , make sure this is what you want

 ```
 #podman rmi $(podman images -qa) -f